Meri Maa (Pakistani TV series)

-Meri Maa (میری ماں; lit. 'my mother') is a Pakistani drama television series that aired on Geo TV from 22 August 2013 to 17 March 2015.
-The series was directed by Wajahat Hussain Gilani and written by Kishor Asmal and Raheel Ahmed.
-It was an A&B Entertainment drama.
-The series is based on social, tragic, and emotional issues of society.
+Meri Maa (میری ماں; lit.
+'My mother') is a Pakistani drama television series that aired on Geo TV from 22 August 2013 to 17 March 2015.
+The series was directed by Wajahat Hussain Gilani, written by Kishor Asmal and Raheel Ahmed, and produced by A&B Entertainment.
+The series is based on social and emotional issues of society.

 Synopsis

-The drama theme revolves around the family of Mr. Sultan.
-The eldest son, Yousaf, and his wife, Fatima, and the younger Rehan and his wife, Nimra.
-Mr. Sultan has deep desire for a daughter.
-Rehan and Nirma had two sons.
-Yousaf and Fatima had their second child as a daughter.
-It is the first girl in their family and became the center of love from every member of the family.
-For this, Nirma got jealous that her sons are getting ignored by a girl.
-From here, the story takes a turn of Mr. Sultan's family, and the lives of the family members become shattered right after the birth of a girl.
+The drama theme revolves around the Sultan family, including Sultan's eldest son, Yousaf, and his wife, Fatima, and the younger Rehan and his wife, Nimra.
+Sultan has deep desire for a daughter.
+Rehan and Nirma have two sons.
+Yousaf and Fatima's second child is a daughter.
+It is the first girl in the Sultan household and becomes the center of love from every member of the family.
+Nirma got jealous that her sons are getting ignored due to a girl.
+The story takes a turn as the lives of the family members become shattered right after the birth of the girl.